fw-dev/useful_dashboard_info/README.md

     $ pip install --upgrade --pre filewave-extra-metrics

 # Changelog

+26-Nov-2020 (v47)
+- greatly improved unit test coverage on fwrest.py
+- queries the fw server to decide which URLs should be used to fetch data - this is important beginning in v14.2.0 of FileWave.
+The older API URLs will be removed in a later release (probably 2 or 3 releases down the road, on our new 6-weekly dev cycle)
+- fix: ensure the "Count" axis shows integral units (added decimals=0 to the axes definition)
+- fix: ensure minimum Y value for the Y-axis in the device check-in time is zero, which solves a problem with small device counts not being shown in the panel.

 07-Aug-2020 (v45)
 - made the check-in days panel use log2 for the y-axis, smoothing out peaks in data